rjhancock/megamek-games/custom.md

 Let's keep this easy and just write a script to handle this.
 Lucky for you, the hard part has been done below.

 > Note: Only have to create this once.
-Can skip this part if it's arleady
+Can skip this part if it's already
 > there.

 ```bash